CooCOccO/aliyun-oss-ruby-sdk/README.md

     bucket.object_exists?(object_key)

-For more operations on buckets, refer to {Aliyun::OSS::Bucket} in the API documentation.
+For more operations on buckets, refer to {AliyunOSS::OSS::Bucket} in the API documentation.

 ## Simulate the directory structure